CAADO/DH-W6/notes.md

 so the first challenge is figuring out what to even download. after some looking, I think what I want is the TEI transcriptions, all that are available.

+the additional challenge: I can't use R. I was hoping that by delaying this, I would get access to my computer that isn't throwing a tantrum everytime R boots, but I can't wait any longer.

 my attempted pull grabbed a whole bunch of them, so let's take a look.
 The first thing I want to do is see if I can plug the XML files right into Voyant.

 that actually worked way better then I was expecting.